pablodecm/phd_thesis/src/105_chapter_5.md

 ## Event Selection {#sec:event_selection}

+Given the the final state studied in this analysis is characterised by the presence of four highly energetic b quarks, the physics objects of relevance  are reconstructed jets.
+The details of the reconstruction procedure at CMS were already discussed in [Section @sec:event_reco].
+Advanced jet flavour tagging, in particular b-tagging, is also essential to distinguish jets that originate from b quarks from those originating from lighter quarks and gluons, and thus very useful to reduce the contribution from a large number of QCD multi-jet processes.

+The subset of collected events that pass the trigger requirements, as well as all the simulated observations, as listed at the beginning of [Section @sec:online_and_datasets] undergo a process of event reconstruction, producing a representation of the detector readout that attempt to recover the latent particle features at parton level, as discussed in [Section @sec:event_reco_stat].
+The fist step of the offline event selection is to consider for each event the set of reconstructed particle-flow jets with $p_T > 30\ \textrm{GeV}$ and $\lvert \eta \rvert < 2.4$.
+An event is only selected if four or more jet passing those requirement are found.

 \begin{table}[htb]
  \caption{Event selection efficiency and number of events expected per each integrated $\ \textrm{fb}^{-1}$ for the standard model